-The Family History records in the Local Studies Collection consist of cemetery registers, electoral rolls, probate indexes, shipping records, handbooks and directories.
+The Family History records in the Mosman Local Studies Collection include directories, cemetery registers, probate index, shipping records and handbooks.

-The library subscribes to three online genealogy websites which are available for free and can be accessed at the library during opening hours.
+The library subscribes to three online genealogy website.
+These sites are free to use and can be accessed at the library during library hours.

-- Internet History Resources, NSW 1850-1930 consisting of records from New South Wales dating from 1850-1930 including Directories, Electoral Rolls, Miners and Mining Leases, Pastoral Licences, Land Purchasers and Lessees, Farmers, Graziers, Shearers and Station Hands.
+- IHR New South Wales records from 1850-1930 includes Directories, Electoral Rolls, Miners, Mining and Pastoral Licences, Purchasers and Lessees, Farmers, Graziers, Shearers and Station Hands.

-FindmyPast and Ancestry.com provide access to US, UK and Australian records including Birth, Marriage and Death records, Parish and Probate indexes, Electoral Rolls and Directories such as the Sands Sydney Street Directory.
+Ancestry.com and Findmypast provide access to US, UK and Australian records including Births, Marriages and Deaths, Parish and Probate indexes, Electoral Rolls and Directories such as the Sands Sydney Street Directory, telephone books and newspapers.

-Below are a few of the most commonly used websites for family history research
+Below are a few of the most popular websites for family history research.

-Australian Institute of Genealogical Studies – is a voluntary organisation that was founded to promote and encourage the study of Genealogy, Heraldry and Family History throughout Australia and to assist members in their research.
+- Family History Connections – is a voluntary organisation promoting the study of family history throughout Australia and assisting members in their research.

-Ryerson Index – is a free index to death notices appearing in Australian newspapers.
-The date range covered extends from the Sydney Gazette of 1803 up to newspapers published within the last week or so.
-The Index also includes many funeral notices, and some probate notices and obituaries.
+- Ryerson Index – an index to death notices in Australian newspapers.
+The date range extends from the Sydney Gazette, 1803 to recently published newspapers.
+The Index also includes some funeral notices, probate notices and obituaries.

-National Archives of Australia - Family History – the Commonwealth Government’s records authority, including resources for family historians.
+- National Archives of Australia – the Commonwealth Government’s records authority and archives.

-Australian War Memorial – a shrine, museum and archives to assist Australians to remember, interpret and understand the Australian experience of war and its enduring impact on Australian society.
+- Australian War Memorial – a shrine, museum and archive to assist Australians to remember, interpret and understand the Australian experience of war and its impact on Australian society.